hanjinliu/cylindra/docs/spline/config.md

 Presets are stored in the user directory.
 You can load the presets from the menu.

+By default, presets for following biological components are available:

+- F-actin
+- Eukaryotic microtubule
+- BtubAB (a bacterial microtubule)
+- Tobacco mosaic virus

 ## Save the Configuration

 :material-arrow-right-thin-circle-outline: GUI: `Splines > Config > Save default config`